heftapp/graphql_codegen/packages/graphql_codegen/README.md

 and on how you can structure your flutter apps with the tool on [Structure your Flutter GraphQL apps](https://budde377.medium.com/structure-your-flutter-graphql-apps-717ab9e46a5d).

 The framework does not fetch your schema for you, so before you run this, you'll need to add your schema to your project.
-In Android Studio this cand be done with the [GraphQL](https://plugins.jetbrains.com/plugin/8097-graphql) plugin.
+In Android Studio this can be done with the [GraphQL](https://plugins.jetbrains.com/plugin/8097-graphql) plugin.

 ## Installation